 If they’re grown in the summer and sold in the fall, why are so many fruits (yes, they are fruits not veggies) considered to be winter squash?
 Pumpkins, buttercup, butternut, acorn, and spaghetti squash are all part of this family, which is harvested and eaten in the mature fruit stage, meaning the seeds have matured fully and the skin has hardened into a tough rind.
-At this stage, most varieties of this fruit can be stored for use during the winter, making it an aptly named category after all.
+At this stage, most varieties of this fruit can be stored for use during December, January, and February, making winter squash an aptly named category after all.

 At this time of year winter squash becomes readily available in farmers markets and stores, with good reason.
-In 2011 alone, Michigan generated $16.8 million from production of 98.6 million pounds of pumpkins, and produced 122 million pounds of squash for fresh or processed use, totaling $25.5 million.
+In 2023 alone, Michigan generated $9.8 million from production of 79 million pounds of pumpkins, and ranked at the top spot for squash crops, producing 150 million pounds.
+That’s a lot of squash!
+Yet, many people are not as familiar with the benefits and uses of these wintery fruits.
+Here are some hints for the most readily available varieties.

-Acorn squash, also called pepper squash, has distinctive longitudinal ridges and sweet, yellow-orange flesh.
+Description: Also called pepper squash, these have distinctive longitudinal ridges and sweet, yellow-orange flesh.
 The most common variety is dark green in color, often with a single splotch of orange on the side or top

 Nutrition: It is a good source of Dietary Fiber, Vitamin A, Vitamin B6, Folate and Magnesium, and a very good source of Vitamin C, Thiamin, Potassium and Manganese.